 Whether you’re suffering from anxiety or severe depression, breathing exercises can help relieve your symptoms and increase your energy levels.
 Over time, these simple exercises can effectively lower stress levels and improve your mental health.

 But first, learn how to breathe better by identifying any bad habits you might have.
-From there, follow these seven tips for deep breathing exercises that will help you feel less stressed out and more in control of your emotions.
+From there, follow these seven tips for deep breathing exercises to help you feel less stressed and more in control of your emotions.

 Improve your health with breathing exercises

-You can’t always control what happens to you, but you can control how you react to it.
+You can’t always control what happens to you but you can control how you react.
 Whether your stress stems from work or home—or both—relaxation techniques like breathing exercises are a healthy way to manage and alleviate it.

 Give these seven breathing exercises a try for relieving your stress and releasing tension: 1.
 Conscious diaphragmatic breathing Inhale through your nose for a count of four, then exhale through your mouth for eight counts as you feel yourself relax into each breath.